laminas/laminas-mail/docs/book/read.md

 ]);
 ```

+If you are connecting to a mail server with a self-signed certificate and want to
+skip the SSL verification, you can also pass an additional argument `novalidatecert`
+with the value `true`.

 Both constructors throw `Laminas\Mail\Exception` or `Laminas\Mail\Protocol\Exception`
 (extends `Laminas\Mail\Exception`) for connection errors, depending on the type of
 error encountered.